ethereum-optimism/docs/notes/algolia-search.md

 ### Required environment variables for indexing

-There are 3 required environment variables to update inofmration on Algolia's index:
+There are 3 required environment variables to update information on Algolia's index:

 ```
 ALGOLIA_APPLICATION_ID="XXXXXX"